jncraton/retrieval-augmented-generation/readme.md

 | restaurant | 0.02        |
 | grocery    | 0.02        |

 These probabilities can then be used for many tasks including compression and generation.
-In this case (assuming greedy sampling) the model would generate "hospital" as the next word in the sequence.
+For the above prompt, a generative model would generate "hospital" (assuming greedy sampling) as the next word in the sequence.

 Language Models in Python
 -------------------------

+Developing a deep understanding of the inner workings of modern large language models (LLMs) is out of the scope of this assignment, but we are still able to prompt them to create a generative output.

 There are numerous Python packages available for interacting with language models.
 One of the simplest for new learners is the [languagemodels](https://pypi.org/project/languagemodels/) package.
 It can be installed simply using the following command in your system shell given that you already have Python 3 and pip installed properly: